Life in the Borderlands, from Mexico to Hungary

 We were on a two-and-a-half-hour drive between Austria and Hungary, composing a part of the so-called Schengen Area of free visa travel across the European Union.
 I strained to see some invisible line between both countries.
 Crossing international borders was as easy as traveling from Pennsylvania into New Jersey.
 The “border” was only an electronic checkpoint, no wall, no fences, no guards, nothing resembling the militarized Texas-Mexico borderline that was tormenting me.

 On the Hungary-Austria border there was no one to ask me for my nationality—no gun-toting guards as along the Serbian border or on the El Paso–Ciudad Juárez frontier.
 No ICE helicopters or airplanes buzzing above the valley near my home in the Shadow Mountains of El Paso’s Westside.
-No Border Patrol agents in vans circling their prey, kicking out the third world masses when the first world was done exploiting them.“The ‘border’ was only an electronic checkpoint, no wall, no fences, no guards, nothing resembling the militarized Texas-Mexico borderline that was tormenting me.”
+No Border Patrol agents in vans circling their prey, kicking out the third world masses when the first world was done exploiting them.

 Since the creation of the European Union, leaders had done what many of us had only dreamed of: created a pragmatic world of coexistence.
 I rode up front beside Ignác (pronounced “Ignas”) with three students from the Walter Cronkite School of Journalism at Arizona State University riding in the backseat.